movementkitchen/website/src/pages/index.md

 ### Maybe you:

-- Feel that your body is not strong enough to support in you doing the activities you love
+- Train at the gym or take up exercise classes but keep getting injured
-- Keep hurting your lower back whenever you lift something heavier
+- Feel that your body isn't strong enough to support you when lifting heavy things
-- Struggle to carry your groceries or lift your child out of the bath
+- Keep hurting your lower back when carrying groceries or lifting your child out of the bath
 - Have weak, protruding abs that don't seem to respond to training
 - Leak when you run, jump, cough or sneeze
 - Have tried many different approaches but nothing quite worked